 There is no better illustration of the diversity of Cornwall's landscape than the contrast between the ruggedness of Bodmin Moor and its proximity to the lush Tamar Valley.
-In just a matter of miles the big sky and big panoramas of the high ground give way to a tranquil, blooming oasis of eucalyptus trees, ripening strawberries and meandering creeks while at the same time revealing some of Cornwall's best kept secrets.
+In just a matter of miles the big sky and big panoramas of the high ground give way to a tranquil, blooming oasis of ancient woodland, ripening strawberries and meandering creeks, while at the same time revealing some of Cornwall's best kept secrets.

 From the top of Rough Tor and Brown Willy, the two highest peaks in Cornwall, the views are spectacular.
 Ancient buildings, standing stones and medieval farms add to the feeling of a land full of ancient history.
-Bodmin Moor holds a host of designations including World Heritage Site status, recognising the area’s tin mining industry dating back over 4,000 years.
-Plus it has been named an Area of Outstanding Natural Beauty and most of the moor has been declared a Site of Special Scientific Importance.
-A brilliant place for walking with over 150 square miles to explore, it's Cornwall at is wildest.
+Bodmin Moor holds a host of designations including World Heritage Site status, recognising the area’s mining industry dating back over 4,000 years.
+It is also the largest Area of Outstanding Natural Beauty in Cornwall, most of the moor has been declared a Site of Special Scientific Importance and in 2017 it was awarded Dark Skies status.

 - Market towns